 When motion interpolation is enabled with the flicker at 120Hz, the pulse timing isn't very good, causing some strange motion artifacts in some areas of the screen, as seen in our 60 fps Motion Interpolation picture.

 The Samsung Q60R can interpolate lower frame rate content up to 120Hz.
-To add the Soap Opera Effect, set Auto Motion Plus to 'Custom' and adjust the Blur Reduction slider for 60Hz content, and the Judder Reduction slider to interpolate low frame rate content, like movies, up to 60Hz.
+To add the 'Soap Opera' effect, set Auto Motion Plus to 'Custom' and adjust the Blur Reduction slider for 60Hz content, and the Judder Reduction slider to interpolate low frame rate content, like movies, up to 60Hz.

 Note that, like many Samsung TVs, simply setting Auto Motion Plus to 'Custom' changes the backlight flicker from 240Hz to 120Hz.

-The 43" and 49" models have 60Hz panels, and can only interpolate up to 60Hz.
+The 43" and 49" models have 60Hz panels and can only interpolate up to 60Hz.

-Like the 2018 QLEDS, the Q60R supports FreeSync variable refresh rate (VRR) technology.
+Like the 2018 QLEDS, the Samsung Q60R supports FreeSync variable refresh rate (VRR) technology.
 When gaming at 1080p or 1440p, the VRR range is excellent and is effectively always tear-free.
 At 4k, the range is narrower, as the TV only supports up to 4k @ 60Hz.

 In PC Mode, Game Mode is also required for the lowest input lag.

-The 43" and 49" models have 60Hz panels, and do not support 120Hz inputs.
+The 43" and 49" models have 60Hz panels and don't support 120Hz inputs.

 The OneRemote feature allows you to control other devices with the remote, even if they don't support HDMI-CEC.

 Like most Samsung TVs, the controls are in the center of the TV, underneath the Samsung logo.
-The controls are similar to the Q6FN, with a single button that brings up a menu.
+The controls are similar to the Samsung Q6FN, with a single button that brings up a menu.
 From the menu, you can turn the TV off, adjust the volume, or change channels/inputs.